-- The topic for the thesis must be of significance and relevance to nursing and health care. - Students are required to maintain registration in NURS 599 from the beginning of their program. - Students must contact their provisional advisors and subsequently their supervisors, at least twice a year as well as through regular Term Progress Reports. - Once the proposal has been completed and approved by the thesis committee, the student is expected to make continual progress towards completion of the thesis. - Lack of regular contact with supervisor and unsatisfactory progress towards completion of the thesis could results in: - A request to meet with MSN Program Coordinator to discuss unsatisfactory progress. - A requirement for the supervisor and student to develop a detailed learning contract. - Other consequences such as voluntary withdrawal, withdrawal for academic non-progress, etc. - University policies on plagiarism and academic misconduct apply to the thesis.
+- The topic for the thesis must be of significance and relevance to nursing and health care. - Students are required to maintain registration in NURS 599 from the beginning of their program. - Once the proposal has been completed and approved by the thesis committee, the student is expected to make continual progress towards completion of the thesis.

+- Lack of regular contact with supervisor and unsatisfactory progress towards completion of the thesis could results in: - A request to meet with MSN Program Coordinator to discuss unsatisfactory progress. - A requirement for the supervisor and student to develop a detailed learning contract. - Other consequences such as voluntary withdrawal, withdrawal for academic non-progress, etc. - University policies on plagiarism and academic misconduct apply to the thesis.